 In an English version by Nisha & Michael Walling.
 With an introduction by Jane Wilkinson.

-A free-wheeling fantasy based on Shakespeare's The Tempest, Mauritian Dev Virahsawmy's Toufann is an hilarious, irreverent celebration of an island that ought to be Paradise, and an oblique look at the problems of living in a multicultural society.
+A free-wheeling fantasy based on Shakespeare's The Tempest, Mauritian Dev Virahsawmy's TOUFANN is an hilarious, irreverent celebration of an island that ought to be Paradise, and an oblique look at the challenges of living in a multicultural society.

 Bravely Fought the Queen by Mahesh Dattani.